Tightening convex relaxations of trained neural networks: a unified approach for convex and S-shaped activations: Main result and discussion

-The power of Theorem \ref{thm:main} is that it gives us a direct way of evaluating $\conc(f,[0,1]^n)(x)$ for a given $x$: this is either a direct function evaluation in $R_l$ or $R_f$, or an envelope evaluation in one lower dimension.
-Since we require the computation of a tie point for the construction of the regions, in the worst case, we need to compute a one-dimensional concave envelope of $\sigma$ for $n$ different intervals.
-One could also derive a full, explicit (i.e., non-recursive) description of the envelope for variable $x$ from Theorem \ref{thm:main}.
-However, this may involve exponentially many region combinations, as opposed to the $n$ evaluations needed for a fixed $x$.
+Note that in $R_i$ the envelope is defined using a perspective function, which has played an important role in convexification techniques \cite{gunluk2011perspective}.
+Theorem \ref{thm:main} states that evaluating $\conc(f,[0,1]^n)(x)$ for a given $x$ is either a direct function evaluation in $R_l$ or $R_f$, or an envelope evaluation in one lower dimension.
+Since we require a tie point for constructing the regions, in the worst case, we need to compute a one-dimensional envelope of $\sigma$ for $n$ different intervals.
+Theorem \ref{thm:main} is also useful for computing gradients of the envelope, almost everywhere, using the chain rule.
+This can be useful, e.g., when strengthening an initial relaxation of $\conv(S)$ via separating hyperplanes.